Academic Catalog 2026-2027

 Lecture: 3

 Contemporary Mathematics is a course designed for liberal and fine arts, non-mathematics, non-science, and non business majors.
 It will provide knowledge of the nature of mathematics, as well as training in mathematical thinking and problem solving.
-Topics include statistics, probabilty, combinatiatorics, and game theory.
+Topics include statistics, probability, combinatiatorics, and game theory.
 Emphasis will be given to methods and models utilizing these topics in real world applications.
-Three hours of lecture per week.
-Pre-Requisites: MATH 132 and MATH 133 or by department consent.
-Listed as MATH 1333 in the Texas Common Course Numbering System.

 College/School: Col of Science, Engr & Tech